rzagramonte/TravelTales/README.md

 NomadNotes follows the Model-View-Controller (MVC) architecture, with key technologies and features including:

 Server (Node.js and Express.js):
-Utilizes Express.js for server setup.
+- Utilizes Express.js for server setup
-MongoDB with Mongoose as the Object Document Mapper (ODM) for efficient data storage.
+- MongoDB with Mongoose as the Object Document Mapper (ODM) for efficient data storage
-Implements Passport.js for user authentication.
+- Implements Passport.js for user authentication
-Employs EJS for server-side rendering, enhancing dynamic content presentation.
+- Employs EJS for server-side rendering, enhancing dynamic content presentation

 Frontend (HTML, CSS, JavaScript):
-Leverages client-side JavaScript to facilitate actions like blog deletion and likes.
+- Leverages client-side JavaScript to facilitate actions like blog deletion and likes
-Utilizes EJS templates for rendering dynamic content seamlessly.
+- Utilizes EJS templates for rendering dynamic content seamlessly

-## Packages/Dependencies used
+## Packages/Dependencies used:

 bcrypt, connect-mongo, dotenv, ejs, express, express-flash, express-session, mongodb, mongoose, morgan, nodemon, passport, passport-local, validator

-## Install all the dependencies or node packages used for development via Terminal
+Install all the dependencies or node packages used for development via Terminal:

 `npm install`

-## Things to add
+## Things to add:

 - Create a `.env` file and add the following as `key: value`
   - PORT: 2121 (can be any port example: 3000)
   - DB_STRING: `your database URI`

-## Future Optimizations
+## Future Optimizations:

 1. Frontend Framework Integration: